JITx-Inc/jsl/README.md

-# JSL - Jitx Standard Library
+# JSL - JITX Standard Library

 This library is intended to be a companion library to the JITX environment.
 The goals for this project are: